 F1s first cleaned the trajectory, such as lifting the inevitable dust, and then rubberized the track resulting in improved lap times.

 There are many ways to interpret and predict what the right strategy might be.
 Sometimes on TV, team strategists equate the performance of a “used” hard tire (i.e., with optimal temperature reached and grip with stable terrain) with that of medium tires.
 Conversely, a yellow at full speed achieves similar performance to soft.
-Ultimately, circumstances change depending on temperature, setting, driver feeling, and car settings…. only engineers engaged in the specifics are able to decipher the immense amount of data at hand and sometimes make the right choice.
+Ultimately, circumstances change depending on temperature, setting, driver feeling, and car settings….
+Only engineers engaged in the specifics can decipher the immense amount of data at hand and sometimes make the right choice.

 After this brief but necessary digression, let us return to explaining how qualifying works in Formula 1.